Carbon Footprint Measurements

 The definition between these various integrated activities, that in this case come together to make a paperclip, is sometimes unclear.
 Therefore, it is very important to be precise in categories and what to include in them.
 That is why standards have been developed to help companies, authorities and even individuals navigate through accurate GHG accounting.

-Greenhouse Gas Protocol is a globally recognized organization that is developing frameworks for measurement and management of GHG in the public and private sector.
-Standards developed by Greenhouse Gas Protocol serve as a common ground for many reporting systems and certification programs.
+Greenhouse Gas Protocol is a globally recognized organization that is developing frameworks for measurement and management of GHG in the public and private sectors.
+Standards developed by the Greenhouse Gas Protocol serve as a common ground for many reporting systems and certification programs.

 Why Carbon Footprint is Important

 A carbon footprint calculation is the first step to developing more energy-efficient business operations or identifying sustainability targets.
 By measuring the current types and sources of emissions, and mapping them out in a carbon footprint, it is easy for a company to identify “hot spots” and compare themselves with existing industry standards or benchmark against national targets.